 calls “repeatedly, insisting that he pay for his subscription”.

 He likes to read parking meters, music, Indianapolis Monthly

-, and weather forecasts in Celcius, particularly whilst wearing cassock and surplice.
+, and weather forecasts in Celsius, particularly whilst wearing cassock and surplice.

 He serves lasagna, overhand, as an example to many, and on ecclesiastical juries.